KhazanahAmericasInc/TrackingProject/README.md

 # TrackingProject
-The goal of this project is to control robots or drones using a coloured marker or Aruco Marker To Run:
+The goal of this project is to control robots or drones using a coloured marker or Aruco Marker

+#Libraries
+Tested on Ubuntu 18.04 LTS, should be able to run on Ubuntu 16.04 LTS, 17.04, and 19.04, python 3.6.x,3.7.x,3.8.x (any variation)

+Tested on:
+opencv-python 4.2.0.32
+aruco 3.1.2.0
+numpy 1.18.1
+djitellopy 1.5

+To install the required libraires:

+`pip install aruco`

+`pip install opencv-python`

+`pip install numpy`

+`pip install djytellopy`

-##To Run
+#To Run
-_Please use Linux OS, this will not work with Windows._
+Please use Linux OS, this will not work with Windows._
 1. Turn on Tello Drone
 2. Connect to Tello Wifi
-3. Open terminal on Ubuntu 18.04 LTS, go to the main directory of TrackingProject To run color marker tracking version, run:
+3. Open terminal on Ubuntu 18.04 LTS, go to the main directory of this project To run color marker tracking version, run:
 `python3 ColorTracking.py`
 - use 14.5cm side length large color marker